qinqiyao/bios-611-project/README.md

 ### Using docker to make life easier

 First run the following command to create suitable docker image.
+(M1 or M2 Mac isn't able to build this docker container)

 ```
 docker image build -t 611-project .